paragliding training center

-If it is a paramotor, please send the complete engine including the exhaust, air filter, covers, spark plug, etc. If you are not sure what service your equipment needs, send us everything that might be related or contact us.
-If it is any paramotor other than a Top 80 or Polini, you must send everything, including the frame and propeller i.e. I cannot test fly just a carburetor.
+If it is a paramotor engine, please send it complete including the exhaust, air filter, covers, spark plug, etc. Pack your motor per the instructions below.
+If you are not sure what service your equipment needs, send us everything that might be related or contact us.
+If it is any paramotor other than a Top 80 or Polini, you must send everything, including the frame and propeller, if you want us to test fly it.

-If the propeller must be sent (and is a single piece), it is better to ship it in a separate box.
-Be sure to protect the tips from damage during shipment!
+If the propeller must be sent (and is a single piece i.e. made of wood), it is better to ship it in a separate box.
+Be sure to protect the tips from damage during shipment.

-Hopefully, you did not pitch the original shipping container.
+Hopefully, you did not throw away the original shipping container.
 If you do not have it, you will have to find a shipping container that will fit your paramotor.

 Southwest Airsports, LLC